 Costs of Studying

 Semester fees are charged for studying at Osnabrück University.
-Long-term study fees are payable after a set study time (study credit) has passed.
+After the study entitlement has been exhausted, students are required to pay long-term tuition fees.
 There are also continuing education courses that require payment.

 At Osnabrück University, this currently applies to the following degree programs: